Ultra-Code/awesome-neovim/README.md

 to view the help pages and instruction manual on the various extensions

->Big ShoutOuts to the Creators of Vim && Neovim
+>>Big ShoutOuts to the Creators of Vim && Neovim.
->Another to all the creators of the various vim and neovim extensions
+>Another to all the creators of the various vim and neovim extensions.
->And Last but not the least God Bless The Vim && Neovim Community for this
+>And Last but not the least __God Bless The Vim && Neovim Community for this
->hyperextensible and hackable text editor
+>hyperextensible and hackable text editor__